Delay on broadcast erasure channels under random linear combinations: Model and notation

 \section{Model and notation}

-In this section we introduce the model and the notation.
+In this section we introduce the notation and the model.
 Relevant discrete distributions are covered in \S\ref{ssec:discdisbn} and continuous distributions in \S\ref{ssec:contdisbn}.
-In many situations (e.g., bounding a moment of the random delay) it is more convenient to work with the ``associated'' continuous random variable (RV), where the association is through the existence of a stochastic ordering, as described below.
+In many situations (e.g., bounding a moment of the random delay) it is more convenient to work with the ``associated'' continuous random variable (RV), where the association is through the existence of a stochastic ordering, as will be described in \S\ref{ssec:contdisbn}.